vukrosic/open-source-ai-2026/README.md

 ## 🎯 Mission Statement

-You — the curious coder, the coffee shop enthusiast, the late-night tinkerer, the ambitious dreamer — together we aim for open-source AI research and engineering to reach the frontier by the end of 2026 - open frontier science for everybody.
+You — the curious coder, the coffee shop enthusiast, the late-night tinkerer, the ambitious dreamer — together we will push open-source AI research and engineering to the frontier by the end of 2026 - open frontier science for everybody.

 ## 📚 My Corses: